Florida Mortgage Fraud Suspects Headed to Court

 Mortgage Fraud Penalties

 Mortgage fraud penalties are often severe.
 These offenses are usually eligible for federal prosecution, making these cases even more serious for a vulnerable defendant.
 Under the Fraud Enforcement and Recovery Act, a mortgage fraud conviction can carry a maximum of 30 years incarceration and a $1 million fine, depending on the circumstances of the case.
 According to reports, if the defendants in the Volusia case are found guilty, they will not only face jail time, but they will also be expected to make financial restitution to the victims.
 Mortgage fraud case investigations can begin years before any charges are actually brought.
-So, even the suspicion of investigation is reason to contact an experienced and reputable Miami mortgage fraud attorney.
+So, even the suspicion of investigation is reason to contact an experienced and reputable Miami mortgage fraud lawyer.

 If you are the target of a Miami mortgage fraud investigation, Miami Attorneys Mycki Ratzan and Jude Faccidomo have the knowledge and skill to provide you with an aggressive defense.
 Call Ratzan & Faccidomo, LLC today at 305-600-3519 for a confidential and free consultation.